daKmoR/testing-workflow-for-web-components/README.md

 }
 ```

-Bascially your code gets littered with many many flags.
+Basically, your code gets littered with many many flags.
 Based on which flags are set you can create a statistic.

 So 100% test coverage only means that every line you have in your code was executed at least once after all your tests finished.
 It does NOT mean that you tested everything or if you are expecting the correct things.
-You should see it as a tool that can give you guidance and help on spot no executed lines of code in your tests.
+You should see it as a tool that can give you guidance and help on spotting not executed lines of code in your tests.

 ### Spys